 This is what it might sound like to consent to the agenda:

-“I object because since Margret has to leave early as she said, she’d miss item 3 which makes it hard to make a decision.
+Circle Member: “I object since Margret said she has to leave early, she’d miss item 3 which makes it hard to make a decision.
 Wouldn’t it be better to switch item 2 and 3 to make sure we’ll all be here?”

 The circle is now ready to talk about all the agenda items.

-- Reports will be a description of relevant information.
+- Reports will be a sharing of relevant information.

-- Exploration will be a generating of ideas in relationship to an issue or a prompt.
+- In explorations, we generate ideas in relationship to an issue or a prompt.